Display data as a Kanban board.

 In our example, we have grouped by the task Status field.
 Therefore, we have four columns (To Do, In Progress, Done) and tasks are grouped under each column based on their status.

 Mapping the fields

-In the List Item section, you map the fields that should be shown on board cards.
-In our example, we have connected the Image, Name, Assignee, and Description fields as you can see in the screenshot below.
+In the Item Fields, you map the fields that should be shown on board cards.
+In our example, we have connected the Image, Name, Assignee email, and Description fields as you can see in the screenshot below.

-Kanban's conditional filters work similar to those of the List block and are also located in the Data tab.
+Kanban's conditional filters work similar to those of the List block and are also located in the Source tab of block settings.
 For our use case, it could be relevant to configure them so that each logged-in Assignee only sees his/her tasks.
 To achieve that, we need to set up a filter to show each user only the tasks where the Assignee fields corresponds to his/her email.